 The danger is that posts or comments made on social media may be relied upon by the defendant to illustrate that it is inconsistent with the claim being made against them which has the potential consequence of the entire claim being thrown out.
 An example is a claimant who states that they cannot work but then post pictures of their latest DIY project.

 Even if the photo isn’t of you, it can still be used against you.
 For example if you are claiming a back injury and post a picture of your children ice-skating, which could only be taken by the photographer being on the ice, the suggestion would be that if you took it, your back injury can’t be too bad if you can go ice skating.
 There are therefore many ways in which posts or photos can affect your claim.

 Of course, personal injury claims are not limited to physical injuries or disabilities but also include psychiatric injury.
 Social media can be problematic in this regard as people generally only share positive news and may even exaggerate such news.
 A photo showing a smiling, happy claimant can appear to contradict a claim of psychiatric trauma hampering quality of life.

 That is not to say that claimants should swear off social media completely.
 There are many support groups online that can provide guidance and advice and may be the only means of contact with the outside world for those who are seriously injured, particularly in a post-COVID world.

 Caution should be exercised and claimants should be advised about the possibility of their social media posts being viewed by insurers in the hopes of finding inconsistencies or discrepancies in their claim.

 If you want to post on social media, my advice would be to do the following:-

 - Only accept friends or follow requests from people you know personally.

-- Do not put anything on social media that you would not want seen by an insurance company.
+- Do not put anything on social media that you would not want to be seen by an insurance company.
 This includes mentioning any details of your claim.